docker/docs/datacenter/ucp/2.1/guides/admin/configure/add-labels-to-cluster-nodes.md

 ## Apply labels to a node

-Log in with administrator credentials in the UCP web UI, navigate to the **Nodes** page, and choose the node you want to apply labels to.
+Log in with administrator credentials in the **UCP web UI**, navigate to the **Nodes** page, and choose the node you want to apply labels to.

 Click the **Add label** button, and add one or more labels to the node.